 AO has funds allocated to support high-level junior and senior athletes in their travel to national championships staged outside the province.
 Details concerning selection criteria are provided in the AO Web site.

 Structure of Athletics Ontario

 The AO Chair, Vice Chair and several others representing various facets of the sport sit on the Provincial Board of Directors.
 Every club may be represented at the AO Annual General Meeting and may vote if they have 5 members.
 A copy of the By-Laws of AO is available upon request, along with the Association Policy and Procedures Handbook.
-Click here for a look at the AO Structure.
+Click here for a look at the AO Structure and Staff Members.

 Find more info click on “Membership & Insurance Benefits” See the 2017 Insurance Handbook